Bruce Beresford-Redman

-Bruce Beresford-Redman (born April 20, 1971) is the co-creator and executive producer of MTV's Pimp My Ride and a former producer of Survivor.
+Bruce Beresford-Redman (born April 20, 1971) is an American television producer known for his role in Pimp My Ride and Survivor.
 In 2015, he was convicted in Mexico of the murder of his wife, Mônica.

 Early life

-The son of David and Juanita Beresford-Redman, he grew up in Woodcliff Lake, New Jersey and attended Pascack Hills High School with Pimp My Ride co-creator Rick Hurvitz.
+The son of David and Juanita Beresford-Redman, he grew up in Woodcliff Lake, New Jersey, and attended Pascack Hills High School with Pimp My Ride co-creator Rick Hurvitz.
 He graduated from New College of Florida in Sarasota, Florida.

 Career

 Beresford-Redman was a reality TV producer and a producer of the television franchise Survivor.
 He was also involved in producing Pimp My Ride, a popular car makeover show on MTV.

 His career has since been eclipsed by an investigation surrounding his asserted involvement in his wife's death early in 2010, when the naked body of his wife was found near their hotel while they and their children were holidaying in Mexico.